-A follow up Mayoral Lekgotla was held on 14 March 2014 to identify projects that must be included in the 2014-2015 IDP.
+The Mayoral Lekgotla that was held on 4-6 March 2015 identified programmes and projects that must be included in the 2015-2016 IDP.

 1.3.5 Integration Phase

 During the finalisation of IDP projects, the municipality considered programmes from sector departments and other governmental parastatals such as ESKOM, and the projects have been included in Chapter 6 of this IDP.